Frequently Asked Questions

 Registration is ongoing throughout the season September-July.
 The new season registration opens in early July for existing members, and late July for new members.

-- What is the difference between Lightning Fast and Red Cross SwimKids?
+- What is the difference between Lightning Fast and water safety lessons?

-We liken the difference to introducing any other sport.
-Red Cross does not teach soccer, hockey or gymnastics.
-We teach the SPORT of swimming safely.
-They teach water safety.
-Both good, both important!
+Lightning Fast teaches the sport of swimming, safely.
 Swimming sport kids become efficient in the water early and develop strong hearts, lungs and learn team concepts along with agility, balance and coordination both in and out of the water

-- What is the difference between Lightning Fast and D-Group?
+- What is the difference between Lightning Fast and Development Groups (1-3)?

 Lightning Fast is our learn-to-swim program that introduces the basics of the sport of swimming.
-D-Group builds on those fundamentals and introduces local and regional competition.
-D-Group swimmers practice three times per week
+Development Groups builds on those fundamentals and introduces local and regional competition.
+Development Group swimmers practice three to four times per week.

 - Why do we swim so much?